themreza/advent-of-code-2025/README.md

 After submitting the solution, I then asked for code review from AI to figure out if there are more idiomatic and efficient approaches.
 I've included both versions, with the improved version in a separate file with the `-improved.rs` suffix.

+I used Claude 4.5 Opus with the following prompt to generate the improved version:

+> I'm learning Rust and I've written this code.
+Improve the code to make it as idiomatic, clean, easy to read,
+> and efficient as possible while not changing the algorithms.
+Include a summary of changes under the "Day ..."
+> inner doc comment with a Markdown format.

 ## Author

 Challenges written by [Eric Wastl (Advent of Code)](https://adventofcode.com/2025/about).